jckleiner/config/dotfiles/zsh/README.md

 4. Log out and log back in again to use your new default shell.
 5. Test that it worked with `echo $SHELL`.
 Expected result: `/bin/zsh` or similar. `zsh --version` should be `zsh 5.4.2` or more recent

-**TODO:** When does the automatic zsh script start?
-Which files are needed to not start that?

 https://unix.stackexchange.com/questions/71253/what-should-shouldnt-go-in-zshenv-zshrc-zlogin-zprofile-zlogout

 ## Install oh-my-zsh